-In this paper, we introduce a new symmetry class, called the \textit{$\r$-block diagonal} symmetry class, of both plane partitions (see Definition \ref{def.blocksympp}) and lozenge tilings of a hexagonal region (see Definition \ref{def.rblock}).
+In this paper, we introduce a new symmetry class, called the \textit{$\r$-block diagonal symmetry class}, of both plane partitions (see Definition \ref{def.blocksympp}) and lozenge tilings of a hexagonal region (see Definition \ref{def.rblock}).
 This symmetry class is motivated by the second author's previous work \cite{Lee1} on off-diagonally symmetric domino tilings of Aztec diamonds.
-The first main result (as shown in Theorem \ref{thm:1}) presents a product formula for the weighted enumeration of $\r$-block diagonally symmetric lozenge tilings of $H(m,m,n)$, where our weight generalizes the ``volume'' of MacMahon's plane partitions.
+The first main result (as shown in Theorem \ref{thm:1}) presents a product formula for the weighted enumeration of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$, where our weight generalizes the ``volume'' of MacMahon's plane partitions.
 When $\mathbf{r}$ and weights are suitably chosen, our formula coincides with the number of domino tilings of the Aztec diamond (when $\mathbf{r}=(1,\ldots,1)$ and specializing all weights to $1$) and the number of alternating sign matrices (when $\mathbf{r}=(2,\ldots,2)$ and specializing all weights to $1$) up to a simple constant; see the paragraph after Corollary \ref{cor:1}.
-We also deduce the volume generating function of $\r$-block symmetric plane partitions (Theorem \ref{thm:1.5}).
+We also deduce the volume generating function of $\r$-block diagonally symmetric plane partitions (Theorem \ref{thm:1.5}).

-Moreover, we generalize the idea of $\r$-block diagonally symmetric lozenge tilings to \textit{$(\r,\r^{\prime})$-block} diagonally symmetric lozenge tilings, which can be viewed as lozenge tilings of the region obtained by gluing two opposite vertical sides of $H(m,m,n)$ and embedding it into a cylinder.
-We impose our ``block symmetry'' condition to the vertical symmetry axis of $H(m,m,n)$ and to these two opposite vertical sides of $H(m,m,n)$ that were glued.
+Moreover, we generalize the idea of $\r$-block diagonally symmetric lozenge tilings to \textit{$(\r,\r^{\prime})$-block diagonally symmetric} lozenge tilings, which can be viewed as lozenge tilings of the region obtained by gluing two opposite vertical sides of $H(n,m,m)$ and embedding it into a cylinder.
+We impose our ``block diagonal symmetry'' condition on the vertical symmetry axis of $H(n,m,m)$ and on the two opposite vertical sides of $H(n,m,m)$ that were glued.
 Our second result (as shown in Theorem \ref{thm:2}) provides an identity involving weighted $(\r,\r^{\prime})$-block diagonally symmetric lozenge tilings for particular cases.